sholtomaud/blog/_posts/2016-08-04-webgl-fluid-simulation.md

 # Advecting the Velocity Field

-Barring bizarre sequence of perfectly aligned fans underneath the liquid, there's no reason why the velocity field wouldn't change over time.
+Barring a bizarre sequence of perfectly aligned fans underneath the liquid, there's no reason why the velocity field wouldn't change over time.
 Just as black ink would move through the fluid, so too will the velocity field itself!
 Just as we can *advect* \\( \vec c \\) through \\( \vec u \\), we can also